 Rules & Brochure - National Health Law Moot Court Competition

 Congratulations to the Hamline Law Team, made up of Joseph Cooch, Christina Becker, and Zach Clifton, who placed 5th out of 16 teams at the 2nd Annual Health Law Regulatory and Compliance Competition, University of Maryland Francis King Carey School of Law, Saturday, February 16, 2013.

-L. Edward Bryant, Jr. National Health Law Transactional Competition, Loyola University of Chicago, School of Law, Beazley Institute for Health Law & Policy, March 22, 2013.
-Great work to the Hamline Law team of Holly Danielson, Matthew Wasik, and Kassandra Heinrich.
+The Hamline Law team of Holly Danielson, Matthew Wasik, and Kassandra Heinrich competed at the L. Edward Bryant, Jr. National Health Law Transactional Competition hosted by the Loyola University of Chicago, School of Law, Beazley Institute for Health Law & Policy, March 22, 2013.

 Student Health Law Association

-Student Health Law Association Officers met new students interested in health law at the Student Organization Tabling Days.
+Student Health Law Association Officers met new students interested in health law at the student organization tabling days on campus.

 Community Service: Recent community service activities include volunteering at Children’s Hospital of St. Paul, conducting community trainings on how to implement an Advance Medical Directive, and highlighting Mental Health Week by offering stress management training and blood pressure screening.